MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 - **Storage savings for active workloads.** Specifically designed for active workloads, such as VDI, ensuring efficient performance in demanding environments.
 - **Multiple modes.** Operates in three modes: deduplication only, compression only, and deduplication and compression (default mode), allowing optimization based on your needs.
-- **Incremental deduplication.** Deduplicates only new or changed data as opposed to scanning the entire volume every time, optimizing storage space and reducing impact on system performance.
+- **Incremental deduplication.** Deduplicates only new or changed data as opposed to scanning the entire volume every time, optimizing job duration and reducing impact on system performance.

 ## Prerequisites

 Before you begin, make sure that the following prerequisites are completed:

 - You have access to an Azure Stack HCI cluster that is deployed and registered.
 - You have the cluster shared volume (CSV) created on the cluster and you have access to it.
-Make sure that the Windows Data Deduplication feature isn't enabled on the CSV.
+- The CSV doesn't have the Windows Data Deduplication feature enabled already.

 ## Use ReFS deduplication and compression

 You can use ReFS deduplication and compression via Windows Admin Center or PowerShell.
-For a one-time manual run with no file change tracking, you can also use [`ReFSUtil`](/windows-server/administration/windows-commands/refsutil).
-However, once you activate this feature via Windows Admin Center or PowerShell, you cannot use `ReFSUtil`.
+PowerShell allows both manual and automated jobs, whereas Windows Admin Center supports only scheduled jobs.
+Regardless of the method, you can customize job settings and utilize file change tracking for quicker subsequent runs.

+### Enable and run ReFS deduplication and compression

 # [Windows Admin Center](#tab/windowsadmincenter)